elastic/ecctl/docs/ecctl_user.md

 ## ecctl user

-Manages the platform users
+Manages the platform users (for ECE installations only)

 ### Synopsis

-Manages the platform users
+Manages the platform users (for ECE installations only)

 ```
 ecctl user [flags]